James Gell (Clerk of the Rolls): Death

 Until his death it was said that Sir James had enjoyed good health.
 He would rise early each morning and complete a large amount of correspondence before his breakfast.
 In mid-February 1905, Sir James had been confined to his home due to suffering from a cold.
 However he made a full recovery and took his seat on the bench of the Chancery Division on Wednesday 1 March.
 Sir James was in attendance, as a guest of the Isle of Man Steam Packet Company, for the launch of the steamer Viking at Newcastle upon Tyne on 9 March, after which he returned to the Isle of Man.

 On Sunday 12 March 1905, Sir James attended divine service at the church of St Mary's on the Harbour, Castletown, taking his seat in his family pew, along with his daughter Amy.
 Whilst at prayer Sir James was noticed to slump over to one side.
-He passed away peacefully; the cause of death was given as heart failure.
+He subsequently died and the cause of death was given as heart failure.